thorsten/phpMyFAQ/docs/administration.md

 - **Attachments**
   You can add attachments like PDFs or any other binary data using the **Add attachment** button.
-If you click on the button, a popup opens and you can upload an attachment.
+If you click on the button, a popup opens, and you can upload an attachment.
 Please keep in mind that the PHP configuration about upload size will be checked.

 - **Keywords**